projectriff/projectriff.io/_posts/2018-05-13-announcing-riff-0-0-7.md

 permalink: /blog/announcing-riff-0-0-7/
 ---

-The 0.0.7 release of riff is now available.
+We are happy to announce the 0.0.7 release of riff.
 Thank you all who worked on this effort.

 ## go streaming